RobertPeip/PSX/README.md

 - ExtBusHold: testing timing with Hold on/off
 - ExtBusPreStrobe: testing timing with Pre-Strobe on/off
 - ExtBusRecovery: testing timing Recovery on/off

+Hint: most timing tests will fail if the basic TimerCalib tests are not pass

 -------------
 Original readme from Krom